Colleges by Location

 Boarding

-In 2025, the price of room and board at Case Western Reserve University was $19,514 per academic year.
-Room-only (on campus) cost per academic year at this school reached $11,246, according to the data from 2025.
+In 2025, room and board cost at Case Western Reserve University amounted to $19,514 a year.
+If you only needed a dorm room, it cost $11,246 for the 2025 academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $3,640.

 | Expense Category | Amount |